TestiFi-App/testifi-config/prompt.md

   “The Night I Hit Rock Bottom”
   “When Jesus Wrecked My Plans”
   “From Addiction to Adoption”
+  Do not make the titles overly cliche, overly religious, or cheesy.

 Detect the Bible translation based on the user's input (e.g., if a quoted verse matches NKJV, use NKJV for all scripture quotations).
 If the translation is unclear or unspecified, default to ESV otherwise.
 Do not include the translation name in the testimony.